project-bitmark/bitmark/README.md

 2) The built in testing framework in src/test.
 After you compile Bitmark, you can run the tests using the executable `test_bitmark`.
 Some of the old tests have been disabled, but after disabling a few, all tests should pass now.

 3) The newly built tests for the fork, in the directory src/test/fork_tests.
 To run the tests, you can execute the script `run_tests.sh` and you should see the message "TESTS PASSED" at the end.
 These ones use the constant min difficulty `regtest` network to perform efficient tests that need to quickly generate a large number of blocks.

+## Merge Mining

+Also part of the hard fork is merge mining, a way to increase the hashpower security of the chain by allowing the mining of the chain simultaneously with another chain.
+All 5 algorithms are supported.